Dealing with Disappointment in Friendship

 It is powerfully encouraging that God represented himself by two symbols.
 The New Covenant is a covenant between the Father and the Son (Jesus).
 Jesus took full responsibility for keeping the covenant with his Father upon himself (carrying us on his shoulders, so to speak), and even paid in advance the penalty of our violation of the Old Covenant by dying in our place on the cross.
 Did I hear you say, “Hallelujah?”

-Both the Abrahamic and New Covenants are unilateral, unconditional covenants of grace.
+Both the Abrahamic Covenant and New Covenant are unilateral, unconditional covenants of grace.

 God, the covenant maker, by walking between the slain animals, said to Abraham (and us) in symbolic form, “May it be done to me as has been done to these animals, if I fail to keep the terms of this covenant.”
 The author of the Letter to the Hebrews mentions this: